elodielemire/vendredi-fullstack-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Exercice

+Create a real time chat where the user can :
+- Read the last 10 messages of the chat when he enters
+- Read the new messages of the other users
+- Write and send new messages to the other users

 ## How to run the project

 In the project directory, you can run: